vitaly-t/signal-ext/README.md

 #### Usage

-Just copy [./signal-ext.ts](./signal-ext.ts) to your Angular v16+ project, and you're good to go.
+Just copy [./signal-ext.ts](./signal-ext.ts) into your Angular v16+ project, and you're good to go.
 You would simply change import for `signal` and `toSignal` to your local `signal-ext`, and the rest stays the same.

 This is a small extension on the existing protocol, and 100% compatible with the original.